-PREVIOUS REPAIRS: From college archives we know that casts have been previously treated many times but unfortunately the documentation is not very detailed, so we don't know what treatment exactly they have received.
-Around 1990, almost all the free standing casts were painted with a two-part patina consisting of a cream-white paint with an over-layer of wax.
+PREVIOUS REPAIRS: From college archives we know that casts were treated many times but unfortunately the documentation is not very detailed, so we don't know what treatment exactly they received.
+Around 1990, almost all the free standing casts were painted with a two-part patina consisting of a cream-white paint with an over-layer of pigmented wax.
+From verbal information we learned that the wings were detached at some point.
+They are now fixed permanently to the rest of the cast.